 There’s no arguing that online videos are fantastic assets for a business.
 The question is – how do you get your own explainer video?

-Live Action Explainer Videos: A non-animated promotional video explaining your business’s product or service.
+- Live-Action Explainer Videos: A non-animated promotional video explaining your business’s product or service.
 Examples of this include the Dollar Shave Club and PooPourri videos (see below).
-Live action explainer videos are usually best for companies selling a physical product or people-oriented service, such as a restaurant, or consulting group.
-Having flesh and blood people in your explainer video can create an emotional connection for viewers, as we are naturally drawn to other human faces.
-However, live action means you’re stuck to the confines of the real world – no magical unicorns whose enchanted horns can back up your data.
+Live-action explainer videos are usually best for companies selling a physical product or people-oriented service, such as a restaurant or consulting group.
+Having flesh-and-blood people in your explainer video can create an emotional connection for viewers, as we are naturally drawn to other human faces.

 With these types of promo videos becoming ever more popular, there are plenty of top explainer video examples to choose from.
 We’ve got a few favorites to show you.